victorxdang/KaseiCoinToken/README.md

 When purchasing a token, ensure that the receiving address is an Ethereum addres, otherwise, the funds will be lost!

-For a more detailed example on how to interact with the smart contract, see this [video](./Screenshots/kaseicoin_demo.mp4).
+For a more detailed example on how to interact with the smart contract and purchase KaseiCoin tokens, see this [video](./Screenshots/kaseicoin_demo.mp4).

 # Evaluation Evidence